GSSfearless/NeuralNetwork_matlab/README.md

 # NeuralNetwork_matlab
-This is the home assignment of Neural Network
+This is the home assignment of Neural Network \\
+RUN main.m